Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/ApplicationStatusInquiry.md

 This API is used to fetch the latest status of any boarding application for merchants.

 ## How it works
-1. Merchant needs to use this API by giving the Application URN in request Message.
+1. Merchant needs to use this API by keying the Application URN in request Message.
 2. Merchant has to trigger this API post submit of a particular boarding application.